-A mom, software developer and programming teacher, who likes to spend her baby’s nap times drawing and writing stories for kids about computers and technology.
+A mom, software developer and programming teacher, who likes to spend her baby’s nap times drawing and writing stories for kids about computers.

 Growing up, my dad wanted me to go into Computer Science.
 But I had to find my own way.